On this page

 Just like periodically changing passwords, regularly rotating the client secret that your app uses to authenticate is a security best practice.
 The challenge with rotating the client secret is to facilitate a seamless client secret rotation without service or app downtime.
 You need the ability to create overlapping client secrets.

-Additionally, depending on what type of credentials that a client uses to authenticate, the use of a JSON Web Key (JWK) public/private key pair may be required.
-Apps that use private/public key pairs for client authentication have substantially higher security because the private key can only be accessed by the client.
-But, private/public key pair generation can be laborious and time-consuming, and using the API can lead to errors.
+Also, depending on what type of credentials that a client uses to authenticate (opens new window), the use of a JSON Web Key (JWK) public/private key pair may be required.
+Apps that use private/public key pairs for client authentication have substantially higher security.
+This is because only the client can access the private key.
+But, private/public key pair generation is laborious and time-consuming, and using the API can lead to errors.

 To make client secret rotation more seamless, you can generate an additional client secret for web apps, service apps, and native apps in the Admin Console.
 You can also generate a JWK public/private key pair (in JWK format) or define a JWKS URI for your app using the Admin Console.

-It is up to you how you make requests to the APIs to generate client secrets and manage JWKs.
-In this guide, we provide examples of the required API calls using a Postman collection to demonstrate them in a language/platform neutral way.
-The collection contains two sub-collections: Secret Management API for client secret generation and management tasks and JSON Web Key (JWK) Management API for key management tasks.
+It’s up to you how you make requests to the APIs to generate client secrets and manage JWKs.
+In this guide, Okta provides examples of the required API calls using a Postman Collection to demonstrate them in a language/platform neutral way.
+The collection contains two subcollections: Secret Management API for client secret generation and management tasks and JSON Web Key (JWK) Management API for key management tasks.

 Rotate a client secret

-When you are ready to rotate a client secret for an app, follow these steps:
+When you’re ready to rotate a client secret for an app, follow these steps:

 1. Sign in to your Okta organization with your administrator account and go to Applications > Applications.